Lowell Cultural Council

 Applications will be accepted for projects taking place between January 1 and December 31, 2023.

 Deadline for receipt of online applications is 11:59pm, Monday, October 17th.
 Early submission is strongly recommended.

 Lowell Cultural Council restrictions:

 The Lowell Cultural Council will accept no more than two applications per lead individual, lead organization or under the umbrella of the same program serving the same or overlapping audience.
 For further clarification, please attend one of the online grant workshops.
 We do not fund semester long residencies in the Lowell Public Schools.
-(Please apply to the Mass Cultural Council Stars Residencies which are grants to schools to fund this type of project)
+Please apply to the Mass Cultural Council Stars Residencies which are grants to schools to fund this type of project.

 � Available funding and high demand for support may result in an award smaller than funds requested.
 Indicate on the application how this may affect your project.
 Awards have historically ranged from several hundred dollars up to $5,000.
 In 2022, LCC awarded 42 project grants at an average of $3,900.
 Additional grants in varying amounts may be made available at LCC’s discretion, subject to total available grant funds and the grant applicant pool.

 � Repeat Funding: In order to encourage new applicants and to ensure the widest distribution of funds, projects may not receive funding for more than three consecutive years.
 Applicants who received funding for three consecutive years must wait one year for applying again for the same project.
 However, applicants may receive funding for more than three consecutive years for projects which are conceptually different.